Importing Used Salvage Vehicles Uruguay

 - Certificate of Title

 - Additional Vehicle Identification Papers

 - Certificado Ingreso del Pais (If Applicable)

-With thhese documents and their copies in hand, you’ll proceed to Uruguayan customs.
+With these documents and their copies in hand, you’ll proceed to Uruguayan customs.
 Generally speaking, it will take them about an hour to process and verify the paperwork necessary for clearance.
-Once processed, you’ll then be directed to the Administracion Nacional de Puertos, who will process the paperwork from customs and charge you the port fee.
+Once processing is complete, you’ll go to the Administracion Nacional de Puertos, who will process the paperwork from customs and charge you the port fee.
 After this, follow directions for getting your “Numero de Viaje” and your “Orden de Trabajo”, and you’ll be all set.

 Should you encounter trouble, you may find this foreigner’s account of getting a vehicle through Uruguayan customs quite instructive!

 Tariffs and Sales Tax for U.S. Vehicles Imported in Uruguay

 Should you have a used vehicle that’s eligible for importation into Uruguay, either though the citizen exemption or the exemption for classic and sports cars, you will be subject to both tariffs and taxes.